benedictfischer09/ruby-httprb-instrumentation/README.md

     )
 ```

+Note: If the callback provided to ignore request throws an error the request will be made withou tracing

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rspec` to run the tests.